kiki101robo/Comparative_Analysis_PathPlanning-ENPM661-Final-Project/README.md

 ## Features
 * Runs **seven planners** (RRT, RRT\*, PRM\_Dijkstra, PRM\_Weighted_A\*, RRT\_A\*, A\*, Weighted\_A\*) across **eight obstacle maps** with one command.
 * Caches previous results and only re-runs jobs whose planner source has changed.
-* Computes per-run metrics (success, runtime, path length, jerkiness, safety, …).
+* Computes per-run metrics (success, runtime, path length, jerkiness, safety, etc,.).
 * Parallel evaluation with Python’s `asyncio` + `ProcessPoolExecutor` for near-linear speed-ups on multi-core CPUs.

 ---